 - give you your next court date

-The law imposes some limits on when small claims hearings can be heard remotely, but when the law permits it may be appropriate for some family and small claims trials to proceed by videoconference, using Microsoft Teams.
-If the parties have the necessary email and computer capability, the issues are relatively straightforward, and there will not be too many documents, the judge may order that the trial be conducted remotely.
+The law imposes some limits on when small claims hearings can be heard virtually, but when the law permits it may be appropriate for some family and small claims trials to proceed by videoconference, using Microsoft Teams.
+If the parties have the necessary email and computer capability, the issues are relatively straightforward, and there will not be too many documents, the judge may order that the trial be conducted virtually.